johnmyleswhite/FourierDescriptors/README.markdown

-# Fourier Descriptors
+# Introduction

-This package provides tools for generating and visualizing Fourier descriptors, a convenient formalism for describing planar closed-contour curves.
+The FourierDescriptors package provides methods for creating, manipulating and visualizing Fourier descriptors, a representational scheme used to describe closed planar contours.
+The images most easily described using Fourier descriptors are useful as stimuli for experiments in psychology and neuroscience.

+# Installation
+This package is being submitted to CRAN.
+When it propagates through the mirrors, you can install it using a simple call to `install.packages()`:

+    install.packages('FourierDescriptors')

+For the time being, please install it using the included source package by downloading this repository and running:

+    R CMD INSTALL FourierDescriptors_*.tar.gz

-# Example
+# Basic Usage Example
     library('FourierDescriptors')

     fd1 <- create.fourier.descriptor()